lbormann/darts-hub/README.md

     Unfortunately I couldn't find a proper way without doing this.
     Moreover make sure you do initial installation-steps for macos in case you want to use autodarts-client (https://docs.autodarts.io/getting-started/installation/)

-5) Open by double-click autodarts-desktop
+5) Start the application by double-click autodarts-desktop